little-apps/little-software-stats/README.md

  * GeoIP database paths are specified by the user during installs
  * Various other fixes and updates

+* 0.2.3
+ * Fixed data types in sessions and uniqueusers tables

 ### To Do ###
  * Remove unneeded JavaScript files
  * Translations for various languages